aktson/ankit-next-portfolio/README.md

 ![image](https://github.com/aktson/ankit-react-portfolio/blob/master/src/assets/portfolio-1.jpg)

 ## Description
-This is my personal portfolio website created with ReactJS and data are fetched from Strapi hosted on Railway.
+This is my personal portfolio website created with NextJs and data are fetched from Strapi hosted on Railway.

 ### Built With